 How should I prepare for a treatment?

 Avoid treatment when too fatigued, hungry, full, or when intoxicated.
-Relax during your treatment and let your practitioner know if anything bothers you.
+We recommend eating breakfast for your morning acupuncture session; avoid caffeine, excess cane sugar, and alcohol.
+Focus on your breathing during your treatment and let your practitioner know if anything bothers you.
 If possible, give yourself time to relax and take it easy after your acupuncture session.

 How long does each treatment last?

 Community acupuncture sessions last 1 hour.
 The individual sessions last 75 minutes-90 minutes, with follow up sessions lasting 60-90 minutes.
-Please arrive 15-20 minutes before your first appointment to fill out paperwork and to settle in (like use the restroom) or you can also print out the appropriate form on our Welcome/Intake forms page.
+Please arrive 15-20 minutes before your first appointment to fill out paperwork and to settle in (like use the restroom) or you can also print out the appropriate form on our Welcome page under Rates & Intake.